DLR-RM/rafcon-task-planner-plugin/pages/tutorials/turtle_sim_example.md

 Feel free to play around with it later!

 #### 2.4.1.5 Generate State machine Into
 At this radio button group, we can decide if we want to generate an independent state machine, or plan into a given one e.g. the current selected state.
-Because we want to plan into the **turtle_sim_core** state, you should select "selected State".(Please make sure that the turtle_sim_core is selected.)
+Because we want to plan into the **turtle_sim_core** state, you should select "selected State".(Please make sure that the turtle_sim_core is still selected.)

 #### 2.4.1.6 State machine name
 Because we plan into the turtle_sim_core, this field won't be used.
 So it can keep the current value.